Writing a Business Letter to Deliver Bad News (With Examples)

 I wish you and the committee great success in achieving this year’s goal.

 The letter was straightforward and polite.
-The writer provided an excellent reason for the refusal of the position, but also left the door open for a future relationship.
-As well, the writer provided a possible solution at the end.
+The writer provided an excellent reason for the refusal of the position but also left the door open for a future relationship.
+The writer also provided a possible solution at the end.

 Bad News Business Letter Example #2

 Thank you for ordering our professional Chinese wok set.
 You will find that wok-cooked foods are both delicious and quick to fix.